 Before the new courthouse clock is reset to 8:00 ready for its official 8:00 start, it can be seen behind Doc and Marty when they are looking at the map of the ravine where it reads 10:04, the precise time in the future it is destined to stop.

-In a scene that was cut from the film, Buford "Mad Dog" Tannen shoots Marshall Strickland in the back, just as the disgruntled schoolboys try to gun down their former school principal in BTTF2.
-It appears that multiple generations of rowdy defiant Hill Valley residents have consistently wanted to kill the stern "by the book" Strickland men who became authority figures throughout the decades.
+In a scene that was cut from the film, Buford "Mad Dog" Tannen shoots Marshal Strickland in the back, just as the disgruntled schoolboys try to gun down their former school principal in Part II.
+It appears that multiple generations of rowdy defiant Hill Valley residents have consistently wanted to kill the stern "by the book" Strickland men, who became authority figures throughout the decades.